 Remember what it is like being in a workshop or a group meeting to collaborate on a specific project or task?
 Awkward silences, loud voices dominating, and lack of direction in the conversation.
 We have all been there.
 In this episode, we talk with Hunter Gatewood, who shares group agreements that build a culture of power-sharing, safety, and trustworthiness so everyone can take risks without being at risk.
 Previously a social worker, Hunter Gatewood is the Owner of Signal Key Consulting and an instructor and coach for team leaders.

 Here are highlights from our conversation with Hunter on the Unmuted Podcast.
-Listen to the full episode to hear Hunter talk about his career start as a social worker, the role of safety in protecting people’s narratives, organizational self-actualization, and the role of permaculture design and ecosystem thinking in shaping a culture of justice.
+Listen to the full episode to hear Hunter talk about his career start as a social worker, the role of safety in protecting people’s narratives, nurturing trust, and fostering healing in teams amidst changing political and social climates.

 Growing Beginnings as a social worker in San Francisco, starting a company, and path as an instructor and coach

 The role of power-sharing in workshops and meetings,